Nilrudra1999/Understanding-DSA/notes/More_iterative_algorithms.md

 ## Function 05

-Let n represent the length of the list passed to the function Let M(n) represent the total number of operations done by the function given n
+Let n represent the length of the list passed to the function<br>
+Let M(n) represent the total number of operations done by the function given n<br>

 ```python
 def find_max(arr):